valentinoConti/coinCollecterGame/README.md

 This is a really really simple _HTML5 game_ created with _pure javascript_, no libraries.

-Basically, in this game you just gotta collect coins moving the mouse around the screen, but you gotta do it really really fast, because if you are not fast enough you will run out of time, you can collect clocks to help you out with that (but again, you gotta be fast!)
+Basically, in this game, you just gotta collect coins moving the mouse around the screen, while avoiding being caught by your enemy and avoid to run out of time!

 You can play it without downloading the project [clicking here to play it in Kongregate.com](https://www.kongregate.com/games/valeenconti/coin-collecter)